College Credit: 3 credit hours

 Interpersonal Communication examines the communication involved in interpersonal relationships occurring in family, social, and career situations.
 Relevant concepts include self-concept, perception, listening, nonverbal communication, and conflict.

-IMPORTANT: Please visit the ACC Schedule of Classes for course start and end dates.
+IMPORTANT: Please visit the College Hub for course start and end dates.

 Learning takes place with an instructor in an online classroom and will include homework activities and weekly assignments.

 This is a 10-week accelerated course which will require weekly assignments and periodic online communication with an instructor.
 Visit link above for course start and end dates.
 Please note, this course is not eligible for extensions.

 - understand how to better handle conflict situations in personal, work and social settings